Croatia is a civil law country with three primary forms of not-for-profit, nongovernmental organizations (NGOs):

 A. Income and Profits Tax

 Associations and foundations are generally exempt from Croatian profit tax, including on foreign grants and donations.
-The tax may be incurred, however, if an organization performs for-profit activity and if exemption from the tax would give the organization an “unjustified privileged position in the market.”
+Taxes may be incurred, however, if an organization engages in for-profit activity and if exemption from the tax would give the organization an “unjustified privileged position in the market.”
 The law is silent on what constitutes an “unjustified privileged position,” so the Tax Administration operates with discretion in this sphere.
-If an organization is found to have crossed the “unjustified privileged position” threshold, that particular for-profit activity is taxed at the regular business rate of 20 percent.
+If an organization is found to have crossed the “unjustified privileged position” threshold, that particular for-profit activity is taxed at the regular business rate of 20%.

 B. Deductibility of Charitable Contributions

-Businesses and other legal entities may deduct donations to NGOs for a broad range of public benefit activities, including cultural, scientific, educational, health, humanitarian, sport, religious and other activities, up to 2% of income, although the threshold may be raised if the donation was made on the basis of the decision of the relevant ministry for the pursuit of specific programs and actions.
+Businesses and other legal entities may deduct donations to NPOs for a broad range of public benefit activities, including cultural, scientific, educational, health, humanitarian, sport, religious, ecological, and other activities up to 2% of gross income.
+However, the threshold may be raised if the donation is made on the basis of the decision of the relevant ministry for the pursuit of specific programs and actions.

 C. Value Added Tax

-The VAT is required to be collected by entities, including associations and foundations, whose turnover exceeds 85,000 kuna (about US$20,000) in a given year.
+VAT is required to be collected by entities, including associations and foundations, whose turnover exceeds 230,000 kuna (approximately $38,000) in a given year.
 [VAT Act Art.
-22] The general VAT rate is 22%.
+22] The general VAT rate is 25%.
 [VAT Act Art.
-10] However, some specific products and services (including scientific journals, most books and CD-ROMs, milk, bread, and some medicines) are zero rated, while some services related to tourism are subject to a 10% rate.
+10] However, some specific products, including scientific journals, books and CD-ROMs, milk, bread and medicine, are subject to a 5% VAT rate, while other products are subject to a 10% VAT rate.
 [VAT Act Art.
 10a]

 D. Double Tax Treaties

-[1] Croatian law also allows foreign NGOs and other entities to engage directly in activities in Croatia under certain circumstances.
-A foreign association can operate in Croatia if it heeds the Croatian law on associations.
-[Law on Associations art.
+[1] Croatian law also allows foreign NPOs and other entities to engage directly in activities in Croatia under certain circumstances.
+A foreign association can operate in Croatia if it abides by the Croatian Law on Associations.
+[Law on Associations Art.
 8] It must first seek registration from the government’s state administration office.
 Applying for registration requires, among other things, providing copies of registration records from the association’s home country and the association’s governing statute (translated into Croatian), as well as identifying the individual who will represent the association in Croatia.
-[Law on Associations art.
+[Law on Associations Art.
 20] If the administration office does not respond within 30 days, the foreign association is deemed to be registered.
-[Law on Associations art.
-20(3), 17] In addition, foreign legal entities and individuals (not just associations) can provide funds directly to Croatian individuals whom they believe are in need of such assistance, and they can otherwise “perform the activities of social care.”
-[Law on Social Care art.
-9] “Social care” is defined as “assistance regarding the basic means of life for the indigent, infirm and other persons.”
-[Law on Social Care art.
-3(1)]
+[Law on Associations Art.
+20(3), 17] In addition, foreign legal entities and individuals (not just associations) can “perform the activities of social care.”
+[Law on Social Care Art.
+5] “Social care” is defined as “public service which carries out measures and programmes targeted to socially endangered persons and those who have adverse personal or family situation.”
+[Law on Social Care Art.
+3]

 [3] In practice, the assets are generally distributed to association members or passed on to another association.

-[5] An association may publish books and other materials, but only relating to its area of activity.
-It may sponsor games of chance so long as it heeds the pertinent regulations.
-[Law on Games of Chance, Offl.
-Gazette No. 36/1998] It may undertake certain activities only after receiving a license, such as collecting and distributing humanitarian aid and providing psycho-social services.
+[3] [4] An association may publish books and other materials, but only related to its area of activity, and may sponsor games of chance once a year.
+[Law on Games of Chance, Official Gazette No. 87/2009] An association may also undertake certain activities only after receiving a license, such as collecting and distributing humanitarian aid and providing psychosocial services.